Essenceia/blake2_asic/README.md

 ## Credits

-Big thanks to the TinyTapout project contributors, Matt Venn, and all the cominuty working on open source silicon tools for making this possible.
+Big thanks to the TinyTapout project contributors, Matt Venn, and all the community working on open source silicon tools for making this possible.